 If you need to trigger an orchestration programmatically, create a new token just for this purpose.
 The token needs only permissions for the Orchestrator component:

 Because the actual orchestration runs with the token stored within that orchestration, the trigger token needs no access to any buckets or tables.

-Note: for historical reasons, specifying the Orchestrator component in component permissions is optional.
-I.e. the the token will work also if it has access to no components.
+Note: For historical reasons, specifying the Orchestrator component in component permissions is optional.
+It means that the token will also work if it has access to no components.

 The above can be added to the basic rule of orchestrations:

 Phases execute sequentially, tasks within phases execute in parallel.

 We use the word Parallel in its (usual) meaning — not serialized.
 Task execution is queue-based, non-deterministic, and it depends on other things happening in the project.
 When you run two jobs of different configurations at the same time, they will run in parallel.
 There is no guarantee that they will execute simultaneously or in the same order, or that shorter jobs will finish before longer jobs (i.e. the jobs may not start immediately — for example, because the shorter job was already run manually).
 If that happens, it does not imply that it is going to be like that every time.
 Never rely on coincidental or time synchronization of jobs, even if it works sometimes.